slamora/brackets-wiki/Research:-CodeMirror-document-linking.md

   * Deleting the range in a full document corresponding to a subdocument correctly collapsed the inline editor (again because we track the text ranges ourselves).
   * However, I found a data corruption bug in this case: if you type in the subdocument, then go to the main document and undo, you can get duplicate lines in the main document.
 This needs to be isolated and filed against CodeMirror.
 * After both these changes, I ran the inline editor unit tests.
 As mentioned above, the infinite recursion problem went away after making both sets of changes (which is a bit scary).
 At this point there were a fairly large number of failures.
-  * Most of the failures were due to two assumptions the unit tests were making: that editors were representing visible ranges by line hiding, and that documents in inline editors contained the full text of the main document instead of just the visible portion.
+  * Most of the failures were due to two assumptions the unit tests were making: that editors were representing visible ranges by line hiding, and that inline editors contained the full text of the main document instead of just the visible portion.
 Rewriting the tests to fix these assumptions eliminated a lot of failures.
   * There were many exceptions in matchbrackets.js, apparently due to trying to access text that didn't exist.
 Turning off matchbrackets resolved almost all the remaining unit test failures.
 This needs further investigation.
   * After those fixes, there were two remaining unit test failures related to undo/redo from inline editors.
 These seemed consistent with the bug noted above.
+* I also ran the rest of the unit tests.
+There was one failure in Document related to cleaning up editors, and a few failures in EditorCommandHandlers related to tests in editors with visible ranges.
+My guess is that the latter are probably due to similar issues with changed assumptions as in the inline editor failures.
+Needs more investigation.

 I also found a bug in master: if you have two inline editors open on the same file, with one referring to a rule earlier in the file than the other, and you add lines to the first editor, the line number in the header of the second editor doesn't update (though its line numbers and text ranges do).
 This should be easy to fix (and isn't really related to the CodeMirror stuff, but needs to be filed).